wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

 The `NCCO` needs to be public and accessible by the internet.
 To accomplish this, in this tutorial we'll be using [GitHub Gist](https://gist.github.com/) which provides a convenient way to host the configuration.
 Let's add a new gist:

-1. Go to <https://gist.github.com/> (we have to be logged in into Github)
+1. Go to <https://gist.github.com/> (we have to be logged into Github)
 2. Create a new gist with `ncco.json` as the filename
 3. Copy and paste the following `JSON` object into the gist: